Openflow protocol

 Highlighting SDN

-Standard network technologies have existed since the inception of networking, consisting of switches, routers, and firewalls.
-We have data at each layer called different things, and forwarding has stayed the same since inception.
+Standard network technologies, consisting of switches, routers, and firewalls, have existed since the inception of networking.
+Data at each layer is called different things, and forwarding has stayed the same since inception.
 Frames and packets have been forwarded and routed using a similar approach, resulting in limited efficiency and a high maintenance cost.

-Consequently, there was a need to evolve the techniques and improve the operations of networks, which led to the inception of SDN.
+Consequently, there was a need to evolve the techniques and improve network operations, which led to the inception of SDN.
 SDN, often considered a revolutionary new idea in networking, pledges to dramatically simplify network control and management and enable innovation through network programmability.

 software defined networking